dlt-hub/dlt/docs/website/docs/general-usage/incremental-loading.md

 since we know that github returns results ordered from newest to oldest, we know that all subsequent items will be filtered out anyway and there's no need to fetch more data.

-`dlt.sources.incremental` allows to define custom `last_value` function.
+### max, min or custom `last_value_func`

+`dlt.sources.incremental` allows to choose a function that orders (compares) values coming from the items to current `last_value`.
+* The default function is built-in `max` which returns bigger value of the two
+* Another built-in `min` returns smaller value.

+You can pass your custom function as well.
 This lets you define `last_value` on complex types i.e. dictionaries and store indexes of last values, not just simple types.
 The `last_value` argument is a [JSON Path](https://github.com/json-path/JsonPath#operators) and lets you select nested and complex data (including the whole data item when `$` is used).